Cerebellum-Network/Freeport-Smart-Contracts/docs/FiatGateway.md

 Then, the tokens are used to buy an NFT in the same transaction.
 The NFT must be available for sale from the seller in SimpleExchange.

 Only the gateway with PAYMENT_SERVICE role can report successful payments.

+The parameter expectedPriceOrZero can be used to validate the price that the buyer expects to pay.
+This prevents a race condition with makeOffer or setExchangeRate.
+Pass 0 to disable this validation and accept any current price.